PoisotLab/ms_straight_lines/manuscript.md

 especially in large networks: its predictions were frequently lower than the minimum $S-1$.
 The constant connectance and power law models also made predictions below this value, especially for small values of $S$.
-The flexible link model made roughly the same predictions, but within ecologically realistic values.
+The flexible links model made roughly the same predictions, but within ecologically realistic values.

 ![**The flexible links model fits better and makes a plausible range of predictions.** The number of links is plotted as a function of species richness obtained from the posterior distributions of A) the link-species scaling, B) the constant connectance, C) the power law and D) the flexible links models.
-In each panel, the colored line represent the median predicted link number and the grey areas cover the 78% and 97% percentile intervals.
+In each panel, the colored line represents the median predicted link number and the grey areas cover the 78% and 97% percentile intervals.
 Empirical data from the `mangal.io` database are plotted in each panel (grey dots), as well as the minimal $S-1$ and maximal $S^2$ number of links (thinner and bolder black lines,